CNA salary state by state [Updated September 2025]

 Certified nursing assistants are essential members of healthcare teams.
 They provide basic care and assist patients with activities of daily living (ADLs), such as feeding, toileting, bathing, and grooming.
 CNAs typically work under the supervision of registered nurses (RNs).

-CNA salary state by state in 2025
+What is the average CNA salary by state in 2025?

 Highest-paid CNAs in 2025